Procedure Guide ·Cataract Surgery ·2026

 Coverage Basics

 Most policies cover cataract surgery if enrolled before diagnosis.
-Hereditary and congenital conditions are covered by many (but not all) insurers.
+Hereditary conditions are covered by many insurers.
 Diabetes-related cataracts are covered if diabetes was diagnosed after enrollment.
-The key is enrolling before any eye cloudiness is noted in vet records.
+Key: enroll before any eye cloudiness is noted.

 Red flag · Waiting period